dcrewi/typenum-prime-rs/README.md

 # `typenum-prime`

-This is a rust crate that provides a marker trait for compile-time primality testing for type-level integers from the `typenum` crate.
-The test is defined for all unsigned integers, though currently requires a high compiler recursion level.
+This is a rust crate that provides a marker trait for compile-time primality testing of type-level integers from the `typenum` crate.
+The test is defined for all unsigned integers.

 ## Usage

 The crate is published on https://crates.io/ as `typenum-prime`.
 Add it to your `Cargo.toml` in the usual way.

+    [dependencies]
+    typenum-prime = "0.2"

 ## License